Data-Driven Active Power Flow Modeling: A Behavioral Systems Approach: Microgrid Application Example

 \section{Microgrid Application Example}

-In this section, we present a microgrid application example that employs the proposed methods.
-Please note that the following microgrid model is based on~\cite{Hans2021}.
-While our approach is generally applicable to a wide range of power systems, we use a microgrid due to its manageable size, making it well suited as illustrative example.
-The microgrid is operated using \ac{mpc}, allowing for easy integration of the problems from Sections~\ref{sec:physics_based_nonlinear} and~\ref{sec:data-driven-NL-PF}.
+In this section, we present a \ac{mg} application example that uses the proposed methods in a \ac{mpc} scheme.
+While our approach is applicable to large radial networks (see Remark~\ref{rem:scalability}), we use an \ac{mg} due to its illustrative character.
+The employed setup in Figure~\ref{fig:microgrid} is based on~\cite{Hans2021} and composed of $5$ buses $\mathbb{V} = \{1, 2, 3, 4, 5\}$ as well as $4$ power lines, i.e., $\mathbb{E} = \{\{1,2\}, \{2,4\}, \{2,5\}, \{3,5\}\}$.
+Furthermore, it includes two conventional units, two \acp{bess}, two \ac{res} and a load.